 By pursuing a home purchase, make sure your finances are in order.
 That means being debt-free and establishing or expanding your emergency fund.
-When we review the financial costs, you’ll better understand the need to have a strong financial condition.
+When we review the financial costs, you’ll better understand the need to have a solid financial condition.

-Substantial Financial Differences Between Home Buying And Renting
+Substantial Financial Differences Between Homebuying And Renting

-The process of buying a home through closing may be overwhelming but each step is well defined.
+The process of buying a home through closing may be overwhelming, but each step is well defined.

 Upfront And Closing Costs

 The attorney escrow account holds your down payment for the house.
-The bank’s escrow covers prepayments for property taxes on homeowner’s behalf up to six months.
+The bank’s escrow covers prepayments for property taxes on the homeowner’s behalf for up to six months.
 Additionally, the buyer will be paying a full year’s homeowners insurance premiums upfront and one-twelfth of the premium into escrow.
 Some borrowers, if applicable, pay private mortgage insurance (PMI) premiums.
-PMI is required if the buyer is making a down payment less than the 20% of the home price preferred by the lender.
+PMI is required if the buyer is making a down payment of less than 20% of the home price preferred by the lender.

-You will be paying for a title search and other title-related costs in order to ensure you are purchasing a home with “good title” free of fraud and any liens for unpaid taxes, etc. The title company collects a premium and receives recording fees.
+You will be paying for a title search and other title-related costs to ensure you are purchasing a home with “good title” free of fraud and any liens for unpaid taxes, etc. The title company collects a premium and receives recording fees.

 Recurring or Ongoing Costs

-Your monthly ongoing costs of buying a home are your mortgage payments, utilities, garbage, property taxes and homeowner insurance.
+Your ongoing monthly costs of buying a home are your mortgage payments, utilities, garbage, property taxes, and homeowner insurance.
 These are predictable or fixed costs.

 Costs of Renting Your Home